 Digital Literacy is also a life skill of modern Britain and again these skills are taught throughout the curriculum.

 Standards of presentation are important and children are taught, from Nursery onwards, to develop their handwriting skills through a variety of games, activities and exercises.
-Individual letter formation is introduced in conjunction with the Letters and Sounds programme.
+Individual letter formation is introduced in conjunction with the Read, Write, Inc programme.

-In accordance with the National Curriculum, each year group follows a prescribed programme of work with a daily maths lesson.
+In accordance with the National Curriculum, each year group follows a prescribed programme of work with a daily maths lesson using the White Rose Maths Scheme.
 There is an emphasis on mental calculation leading to standard written methods at later stages.
 The daily lesson may include oral work and mental calculation, an independent activity, direct teaching and an opportunity for children to feedback on their learning.

 Understanding of mathematical concepts is vital and therefore practical, problem-solving and investigative approaches are taught.
 Children are encouraged to discuss methods used to answer questions.
 We ensure that the children have an awareness of the uses of mathematics beyond the classroom and relate mathematics work to everyday life.
 We aim to maintain and increase each pupil’s confidence in mathematics and develop his/her appreciation and enjoyment of mathematics.